“I will succeed by working harder.”

 How do you get lazy in the world of “busy”?

-Well, it’s summer in the Northern hemisphere, and so lazy is in the wind.
+Well, lazy is in the wind.
 Laying in a hammock all day doing nothing, or sitting by the dock with your feet in the water.
+Laying in pool of sunlight on your living room floor and simply staring at nothing.
 Putting a blanket out and a bottle of wine and some cheese and watch the clouds pass while you cuddle your sweetie, or your friend, or your kid, or your cat.

 Stop and be silent.
 That is what will get you success.